-OkuGake (Pronounced: oh-kew-gah-kay) means the “Heart of the Rock.”
+OkuGake (Pronounced: oh-kew-gah-kay) means the “Deep Inside.”
 It is an allusion to the mystic Japanese Shugenja’s pilgrimage to Sanjō-ga-Take, called OkuGake 奥駈 and can be translated as unshakeable faith or inner strength.

 Jujutsu (Pronounced: jew-joot-su) can be translated as “Gentle Sciences” or “Adaptable Methods.”
 It is a powerful method of self-defense.